bootdotdev/blog/content/devops/cicd-is-devx.md

 > People don't quit bad jobs, they quit bad bosses

-There's truth there of course, but I for one will quit a job, even if I *do* have a good boss, if I *really hate* the developer experience.
+There's truth there of course, but I for one will quit a job, even if I *do* have a good boss if I *hate* the developer experience.
 Now, I'm also the kind of person that will go to great lengths to *upgrade* the developer experience before quitting, but sometimes there are simply too many roadblocks.

 I *really* do not like doing manual tasks that can be easily automated.
 I do *not* like deploying code.
 I *do* like merging PRs.
 I do *not* like pulling down my coworker's 4-line PR so I can run `go test`.
 I *do* like seeing that the tests passed in the PR.